-Sweet potato brownies paleo + Sugar free + Vegan (option)
+Sweet potato brownies paleo + Sugar-free + Vegan (option)

 I am all into avocado in dessert right now!
 It is such a great way to add healthy fat to dessert!
-And nothing can beat that feeling to see my kids enjoying a sweet treat while adding some vegetable to their diet.
+And nothing can beat that feeling to see my kids enjoying a sweet treat while adding some vegetables to their diet.

-So all you need to make those fudgy sweet potato brownies paleo + sugar free are:
+So all you need to make those fudgy, sweet potato brownies paleo + sugar-free are:

-- Sweet potato puree – I used orange sweet potatoes, you can simply prick the sweet potato with a fork and microwave for 6-8 minutes until tender and then scoop out the flesh to have about 1/2 cup sweet potato puree.
-You can bake them too, but it took longer about 35-40 minutes.
+- Sweet potato puree – I used orange sweet potatoes.
+You can simply prick the sweet potato with a fork and microwave for 6-8 minutes until tender and then scoop out the flesh to have about 1/2 cup sweet potato puree.
+You can bake them too, but it took longer, about 35-40 minutes.

-- Avocado – choose a ripe avocado, regular size one it makes about 1/2 cup of avocado puree/flesh
+- Avocado – choose a ripe avocado, regular size one.
+It makes about 1/2 cup of avocado puree/flesh.

 - Coconut flour